goformx/goforms/README.md

 # Goforms

-A modern Go web application for form management with PostgreSQL backend.
+A modern Go web application for form management with MariaDB backend.

 ## Features

 - ✅ Email subscription system with validation
 - ✅ RESTful API using Echo framework
-- ✅ PostgreSQL database with migrations
+- ✅ MariaDB database with migrations
 - ✅ Dependency injection using Uber FX
 - ✅ Structured logging with Zap
 - ✅ Rate limiting and CORS support